canonical/launchpad-manual/docs/user/how-to/work-with-code-hosted-on-launchpad/git-hosting-on-launchpad.rst

 .. include:: /includes/important_not_revised_help.rst

 Launchpad supports hosting `Git <http://git-scm.com/>`_ repositories.
-This is distinct from the :ref:`code import <import-code-into-launchpad>` facility that Launchpad has included for many years; it is now possible to host Git repositories on Launchpad directly.

 Git repositories use a somewhat different model from Bazaar branches: operations such as cloning happen at the level of a repository, but it is common for a single repository to contain many branches.

 This means that the Launchpad interface needs to be laid out somewhat differently to support that.

 Configure Git
 -------------